Technical Data Operations

 In modern content operations, data rarely arrives in a clean, tabular format.
 Most practitioners spend 80% of their time "cleaning" and only 20% analyzing.
 According to industry benchmarks from CrowdFlower, data preparation remains the most time-consuming part of the data science workflow.

 In Google Sheets, the traditional approach relies on a nightmare of nested SUBSTITUTE, LEFT, and FIND functions.
-But as data complexity grows—think extracting URLs from bulk email bodies or SKU numbers from product descriptions—these manual formulas break.
+But as data complexity grows, think extracting URLs from bulk email bodies or SKU numbers from product descriptions, these manual formulas break.

 To scale, you need a combination of Regular Expressions (Regex), structured FITS formulas, and a systematic workflow for handling "garbage-in."
 This guide dives into the technical mechanics of extraction that the standard tutorials ignore.
+For a broader look at automating these pipelines, see our Google Sheets workflow automation guide.

 Download: The Messy Data Extraction Kit